ichisadashioko/visual-novel-note/tsuki_no_kanata_de_aimashou/README.md

 ---

-In the After part, we met with several heroins that didn't appear in the School Arc.
+In the After part, we met with several heroines that didn't appear in the School Arc.

 灯華 dissapeared behind the train.
 And we have 8 years time skip.